-Any unit that has its weight more than what a single hand can comfortable carry strictly doesn’t fit this bill.
+Any unit that has a weight more than what a single hand can comfortably carry strictly doesn’t fit this bill.

 However, it is also important to note that some solar power stations are not bought for their portability, ab initio.

 If you belong to the class of such users, then, you may conveniently discountenance this point – completely.